 What of Dr Morrow?
 Many will dismiss him as the good cop reasuring the kuffar with his “Peaceful Islam” fairy story while the Muslim Brotherhood type bad cops do their best to undermine us.
 I do believe it to be a fairy story but I don’t believe Dr Morrow is intentionally deceiving us.
 It is a mystery to me how he can read the Islamic scriptures, full of blood and casual cruelty, and believe in a saintly and benign Mohammed but I am sure that he does.
 In a recent interview Dr Morrow said:

 “Traditional, true Islam is a religion of love, peace and understanding.
 We do not torture, kill, kidnap and, sure as hell, we do not rape.
 Those who do act against Allah!”

-Just to take the story of Kinana ibn al-Rabi we see Mohammed do all four.
-He had Kinana tortured and killed and then he kidnapped and raped his wife (after marrying her first admittedly but the relevant hadiths make it clear that consent was not an issue).
+Just to take the story of Kinana ibn al-Rabi we see Mohammed do all four in the space of a few days.
+He had Kinana tortured and killed, and kidnapped and raped his wife (after marrying her first admittedly but the relevant entries in the Sira and the Hadiths make it clear that consent was not an issue).